 Users of BSD-licensed code may:

-• Use the code commercially.
+- Use the code commercially.
 Companies can include BSD’d code in proprietary software that they then sell to the public.

-• Modify the code.
+- Modify the code.
 Developers are permitted to update or rework the original code.

-• Distribute reworked versions or copies of the code.
+- Distribute reworked versions or copies of the code.
 An individual or company can make their updated version(s) of the code available to others, either commercially or privately.

-• Place warranty.
+- Place warranty.
 Users of the open source code are allowed to place a warranty on the licensed software.

 The terms of BSD say that contributors to BSD 3 Clause-licensed code cannot be held liable for any damages resulting from modifications or updates to the original work.
-In addition, any person or company that makes use of code licensed under BSD 3 is prohibited from using the name of the project or its contributors to promote their derivative work without written permission.
+In addition, any person or company who makes use of code licensed under BSD 3 is prohibited from using the name of the project or its contributors to promote their derivative work without written permission.
 In fact, this is the subject of the titular third clause of the BSD 3-Clause License.

-Variations
+BSD License Variations

 While the BSD 3-Clause License is currently the most-used BSD license, you may come across other versions.
 These are the 4-clause, 2-clause, 1-clause, and 0-clause license variants.
 As the names imply, the key differences between them have to do with the number of clauses in the license.
 Let’s go through each.

-The 4-Clause BSD License is the “original” BSD license created in 1980 at UC Berkeley.
+The 4-Clause BSD License is the “original” BSD license, created in 1980 at UC Berkeley.
 Unlike all later versions, the first BSD license included an “advertising clause,” which required all advertisements promoting software based on BSD code to include the following acknowledgment: “This product includes software developed by the University of California, Berkeley and its contributors.”
 However, this requirement was quickly found to be cumbersome, and as a result, the clause was removed from subsequent versions.

 An important note: Open source licenses generally have deprecated advertising clauses.
 So, if you find code under a license with an advertising clause, you may want to consider whether it is up-to-date and secure.